LaiMo2020/Corona-Hunter-/README.md

 #### game.css :
 - Whites spaces between cols and rows:  Fixed by adding a 0px font size to the rows.
 - white space in the board game on the right of the board: Fixed by add the style display : inline-block
+- Expected -Site is expected to do X why the user does Y Testing - Tested the site by doing Y
+Result - The site did not respond due to A,B,C or
+Result - The site acted as normally and it did Y
+Fix - I did Z to the code because something was missing
 #### game.js :
 - In creating the board couldn’t find the colons & rows div’s: I had to use the function appen to solve the problem.
 - Two states for the cell : by making one of them hidden and active it onclick.
 Add a background color in css to check if the if statement works.